 Hurricanes and Tropical Storms

-A Hurricane, like other natural disasters, is one that we all pause to listen to each time we hear of it on the news.
-This is because we have all seen the devastation that it can bring to us.
+A hurricane, like other natural disasters, is one that we pay attention to each time we see it on the news.
+It is because we have all seen the devastation that it can bring to us.

 Hurricanes are also called Typhoons or Cyclones in other parts of the world.
-Hurricanes are tropical cyclones forming over the Atlantic Ocean or Eastern Pacific Ocean.
+Hurricanes are tropical cyclones forming over the Atlantic Ocean or the eastern Pacific Ocean.

 What is a hurricane?

-It is a powerful, spiral weather that result from low pressure systems. (low pressure systems explained below) It is seen as a massive storm (powerful winds often with rains, thunderstorms and lightning) that usually moves, covering a stretch of 500-600miles.
+It is powerful, spiral weather that results from low-pressure systems. (low-pressure systems explained below) It is seen as a massive storm (powerful winds often with rains, thunderstorms, and lightning) that usually moves, covering a stretch of 500-600miles.

 With this image in mind, let us learn more about hurricanes form.